project-alice-assistant/docs/docs/setup/room-configuration.md

 # MyHome

-Once you want to get the most out of Alice, and her skills, you will have to setup your house with all its different rooms and devices.
+Once you want to get the most out of Alice, and her skills, you will have to set up your house with all its different rooms and devices.
 Remember, Alice won't share your information, your rooms and devices are safe with her and will never leave your local network!
 All the configuration can be done with the web interface "My Home".

 Initially this screen will only have one Room "The Hive", and one device "Alice".
 This is where Alice lives.
 It might be a bit empty at the moment, but we will address this shortly.
 With many of the available skills, comes new device types to fill your home.
-For now we will focus on creating more rooms and build your home.
+For now, we will focus on creating more rooms and build your home.

 ::: tip
 Did you know that you can click on most devices and execute one main action?
 Try clicking the Alice umbrella - it will stop and start Alice from listening to you!